vincentwang79/otp-model-for-golang/go-implementation-guide.md

 For high-throughput applications, consider:
 1. Using goroutines to process messages in parallel
 2. Pre-loading the detector in memory
-3. Using the improved detector for better accuracy
+3. Using the balanced enhanced detector for better accuracy

 ### 高并发处理示例